An $L^\infty$-variational problem involving the Fractional Laplacian: Introduction

 We prove existence of minimisers via $L^p$-approximation (i.e. Gamma Convergence), which is a very common technique in this context.
 The main idea is to consider and solve a variational problem for the (suitably normalised) $p$-norm of the Fractional Laplacian instead of the functional \eqref{E infty}.
 Once the existence of a minimiser $u_p$ of this ``$p$-version" of the problem is established, we recover the original problem for $E_\infty$ in the limit as $p\to\infty$ and, thanks to compactness properties, we show that $u_p\to u_\infty$ in the appropriate convergence, where $u_\infty$ is a minimiser of $E_\infty$.
 This proof works under the natural assumption that $u_0\in\mathcal{W}^{2s,\infty}(\R^n)$.
 On the other hand, the additional $C^{2s+\gamma}_c$-regularity assumption on $u_0$ is needed in the derivation of the PDE in \eqref{PDE u infty mu}.
 Also in this case, we argue by $L^p$-approximation, precisely by passing to the limit as $p\to\infty$ in the Euler-Lagrange equation satisfied by $u_p$.
 The relevant function $f_p$ that appears in this PDE naturally inherits $s$-harmonicity properties and a uniform bound on the mass, as consequences of the minimality of $u_p$.
 This gives rise to the $s$-harmonic measure $\mu$, as limit of $f_p$ for $p\to\infty$.
-At this point, a technical argument based on the $C^{2s+\gamma}_c$-regularity of $u_0$ ensures that $\mu$ is represented by a non-zero analytic function on $\Om$.\\ The uniqueness of $u_\infty$ is a consequence of the fact that it satisfies \eqref{PDE u infty}.
-To be more precise, the crucial point in proving uniqueness is to guarantee that \textit{any} minimiser $u$ satisfies $|(-\Delta)^su|=e_\infty$ in $\Omega$.
-This is suprisingly in complete analogy with the local case (see \cite{KM,CKM}), despite the non-local nature of the operator $(-\Delta)^s$.
-In fact, the argument of the proof is similar to the one in \cite{CKM}, inspired in turn to a technique in \cite{M}, and consists in the insertion of a penalisation term in the $L^p$-approximation problem, forcing the approximating minimiser to annul the penalisation and recover the preselected minimiser of the $L^\infty$-problem in the limit.
-Moreover, in general, the uniqueness property of a global minimiser ensures that it is also an \textit{absolute minimiser} (see for instance \cite[Corollary 1.4]{CKM}).\\ The behaviour of the measure $\mu$ on $\partial\Om$ remains an open question.
-However, we believe that, as for the local case \cite{KM}, it should be possible to rule out concentration phenomena at the boundary by constructing suitable test functions for the Euler-Lagrange equation satisfied by $u_p$.
-Such a result may require regularity assumptions on the boundary. \\ Finally, we observe that if we restrict equation \eqref{PDE u infty mu} to $\R^n\setminus\overline\Om$, we deduce that, thanks to the continuity of $(-\Delta)^su_\infty$, the measure $\mu$ must have constant sign on each connected component of supp$|\mu|$.
-Moreover, if we were able to rule out the concentration of $\mu$ on $\partial\Om$, then we would automatically ensure the non-emptyness of supp$|\mu|$ on $\R^n\setminus\overline\Om$.
-At the present stage, however, we can only ensure that $\mu$ concentrate on $\R^n\setminus\Om$.
-Indeed, suppose by contradiction that $\mu=0$ on $\R^n\setminus\Om$, then $f_\infty$ naturally extends to $0$ out of $\Om$ as an $s$-harmonic function on $\Om$.
-By uniqueness of classical solutions to the Dirichlet problem for the $s$-Laplacian (see \cite[Thm.
-3.3.2]{BV}), $f_\infty$ is identically $0$ in $\R^n$, which implies the same for $(-\Delta)^su_\infty$, giving $e_\infty=0$, which contradicts our assumption on the non-triviality of $u_0$.
+At this point, a technical argument based on the $C^{2s+\gamma}_c$-regularity of $u_0$ ensures that $\mu$ is represented by a non-zero analytic function on $\Om$. \\